 The Mythology Of Virgo The Maiden…

-The Star Maiden or Star Goddess Astraea was daughter of Zeus and Themis.
+The Star Maiden or Star Goddess Astraea was the daughter of Zeus and Themis.

 The mythology of Astraea is intertwined with Libra, as known as the ‘Goddess of Justice’, she is often seen holding the Scales that became this, the next constellation in the zodiac (Libra).

-Across the spectrum of ancient cultures, the Virgo Maiden was consistently recognised as a Great Goddess, a nurturing woman linked to fertility and the harvest, which is no surprise as during the Sun’s transit of the Virgo constellation, it’s harvest time.
+Across the spectrum of ancient cultures, the Virgo Maiden was consistently recognized as a Great Goddess, a nurturing woman linked to fertility and the harvest, which is no surprise as, during the Sun’s transit of the Virgo constellation, it’s harvest time.

-So, when Virgo birthdays abound, around late Summer and September, it’s time to reap the fruits of labour, daily toil and hard work put in during the days before.
+So, when Virgo birthdays abound, around late Summer and September, it’s time to reap the fruits of labor, daily toil and hard work put in during the days before.